 The first seminar on KI's historical legacy is carried out (February).

-The President’s working group plans to present its first interim report after the summer.
-This will investigate whether personal names used for street names, buildings, and teaching rooms on KI's campus can be linked to, among other things, racial research and far-right movements.
-The report shall propose decisions and principles for the management of problematic personal names.
+The President’s working group presented its first interim report in august 2021.
+The report, which investigated whether personal names used for street names, buildings, and teaching rooms on KI's campus could be linked to, among other things, racial research and far-right movements.
+The report proposed decisions and principles for the management of problematic personal names.

 The second part of the working group’s assignment begins in the autumn of 2021.
 It will focus on the historical anatomical collection and its management.
 The plan is to hold a second open seminar, and present an interim report that includes an account of the history of the collections.

 The Unit for Medical History and Heritage continues researching and documenting the human remains collection and its history, while also preparing for future repatriations.
-Regarding the Finnnish remains in the collection, we continue dialogues with Finnish and Swedish authorities, and aim to create a group of consulting experts, consisting of Finnish archaeologists.
-Meetings are planned for autumn 2021.
+Regarding the Finnnish remains in the collection, we continue dialogues with Finnish and Swedish authorities, as well as with finnish arcaeologists.